 Here we extend the results of Abouzaid-Smith (in the torus case) and Sheridan-Smith (in the K3 case) to {\it any} K\"ahler-type symplectic form on $M$.
 Our result in the K3 case answers a question of Seidel (see \cite[Sect.
 1.1, Quest.
 5]{_Sheridan-Smith_}).

 Our proof of \ref{_Main_Theorem_} reduces the case of an arbitrary K\"ahler-type symplectic form on $M$ to particular cases where symplectic rigidity results can be applied.
 Namely, if $(M,\omega)$ admits a Maslov-zero Lagrangian torus $L$ whose homology class is zero or non-primitive, then so does $(M,\omega')$ for any symplectic form $\omega'$ sufficiently close to $\omega$ and satisfying $[\omega'|_L]=0$ (this is an easy application of Moser's method).
 We show that such $\omega'$ can be chosen to lie in the $\Diff^+ (M)$-orbit of a K\"ahler-type symplectic form for which the absence of such Lagrangian tori is proved by symplectic rigidity methods.
+(Here and further on $\Diff^+ (M)$ stands for the group of orientation-preserving diffeomorphisms of $M$.)
 Since the set of the symplectic forms on $M$ admitting such a Lagrangian torus is $\Diff^+ (M)$-invariant, this yields a contradiction that proves \ref{_Main_Theorem_}.

 In the torus case the application of symplectic rigidity results follows closely the proof of Abouzaid-Smith in \cite{_Abouzaid-Smith_} and in the K3 case we use the work of Sheridan and Smith \cite{_Sheridan-Smith_}.